amasotti/homer-skipgram/README.md

 ** Run the model **

 `skipgram_homer.py` contains all the necessary functions to train the neural network.

-You can adjust the hyperparameters in the argparse.Namespace a the beginning of the file.
+`train_skipgram.py` : You can adjust the hyperparameters in the argparse and paths Namespaces a the beginning of the file and run this file to train the model.
 The model will be saved automatically if the loss improves.
 At the end of the traing phase it will show a plot of the loss/batches.
 While training it will display (once in 1500 minibatches, customizable) the most similar words for a small set of test words declared in the main file.
 I found this a nice feature to implement, since it allows you to see improvements (ideally) in real-time.